 Participation mystique is a term developed by the anthropologist Lucien Levy-

 In group Tantra events, trainings, or workshops, participation mystique can cause individuals to be swept up in the moment or succumb to the weight of group’ social pressure and later feel regret or harmed.
-Such can be the case when Tantra events, trainings, or workshops involve heavy duty emotional -trauma- healing or intimate and invasive treatments (vaginal or anal) where not enough personal consideration, preparation, or time is provided for complete consent to be reached.
+Such can be the case when Tantra events, trainings, or workshops include heavy duty emotional -trauma- healing or intimate and invasive healing treatments (vaginal or anal) where not enough personal consideration, preparation, or time is provided for complete consent to be reached.
 Participation mystique can also appear when Tantra activities move in a direction that the participant wasn’t expecting but feels compelled to accede to—later feeling regret or worse, assaulted.

-When Tantric Thrall happens with a trusted partner who has their partner’s safety as a primary concern, there is no need to worry or be afraid of entering into this state of immersion into pleasure.
+When Tantric Thrall happens with a trusted partner or healer who has their safety as a primary concern, there is no need to worry or be afraid of entering into this state of immersion into pleasure.
 However, it can be dangerous to experience Tantric Thrall when a Tantra teacher/facilitator/healer lacks professional integrity and takes advantage of a client/student’s enthralled state.

 - Unscrupulous, reckless, predatory teachers/healers/practitioners